 The way I see my role in all this is to connect people with God.
 I want to provide a safe environment where you can practice your gift.

 Having a gift is not the same as operating that gift in power and maturity.
 And when you connect with God, you can learn to do that.

 I believe that the Lord is asking me to help people like you get closer to him, and learn to:

 So I’m thankful for the email I received.
 While it challenged me to think again, it helped to crystallise my thinking on what it is the Lord has called me to.

-I believe that helping others to grow their gift of prophecy is the calling he has placed on my life.
+I believe that helping others to grow their gift of prophecy is the calling he has placed on my life, primarily through the 4 Steps Prophecy School.
 I only pray for the grace to live up to it!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.